-DistroKid also wasn’t the first digital distributor – CD Baby and TuneCore are two other big players, and there were others.
+DistroKid also wasn’t the first digital distributor – CD Baby and TuneCore are two other big players, and there were several others.
 But his is smaller, cheaper, and a better-value.
 Philip didn’t take VC money, so he has no pressure to have a huge exit.
-This allows him to run as lean as he wants, which he has taken to an impressive extreme.
+This allowed (and forced) him to run as lean as he wants, which he has taken to an impressive extreme.

 To understand the company more, here are some numbers from his article: